ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 ### Understanding the HTAN Data Model
 - To understand the general structure of the HTAN Data Model and HTAN Identifiers, please see the [HTAN Data Model](../data_model/overview.md) section of this manual.
+- The Data Model is implemented and [available publicly in github](https://github.com/ncihtan/htan2-data-model).
 - To understand the Data Model Manifests/Metadata Attributes, please see the [Data Standards](https://humantumoratlas.org/standards) section of the HTAN Portal.
 There, you can download manifest summaries.
 These **cannot be used for metadata submission**, but can help you prepare your metadata. :warning: Currently the data standards page only reflects Phase 1 data standards.
 Updates are coming soon!